onianis/thm/README.md

 ## NEWS

-Hey cyber-hard guys, this year's [Advent of Cyber](https://tryhackme.com/r/room/adventofcyber2024) is on.
-Remember to check it out come December 2024.
-It'll help you up your game or solidify it.
+Hey cyber-hard guys, no news for now.
+Just go hard at your grind each second of the day

 ## HOW YOU CAN SUPPORT